Understanding the terminology to explain the narcissistic personality disorder.

 4. Fear.
 An excessive amount of being scared about the narcissist, what they might do, fear for yours and the children’s safety, fear and distrust in others.

-5. Fight, flight, freeze or fawn, humans four natural defence modes. targets often fight back, run away, freeze on the spot or give in to the narcissist’s demands as they believe life would be easier this way.
+5. Fight, Flight, Freeze or Fawn.
+Humans four natural defence modes.
+Targets often fight back, run away, freeze on the spot or give in and fawn to the narcissist’s demands as they believe life would be easier this way.

 6. Guilt.
-For not seeing it sooner, being unable to help, enabling the narcissist believing it was being helpful, for accepting behaviours that should have never accepted, for taking all the blame.
+For not seeing it sooner, being unable to help, enabling the narcissist thinking it was helpful, for accepting behaviours that should have never accepted, for taking all the blame.
 Remove that guilt.
-At the time your intentions were good please always remember that.
+At the time, your intentions were good.
+Please always remember that.

 7. Hyper-vigilance.
 Always on guard for anything and everything that could go wrong.